dymodi/dymodi.github.io/Research/Paper/Crowd-Delivery/Revision-History.md

 	Add more contents on the transfer and non-transfer comparision.
 (R2-Q3-5)

-	If we cannot redo the in-field experiments, consider changing the description of the experiment.
+	If we cannot redo the in-field experiments, consider changing the description of it.
 (R3-Q1-1)

 RELATED WORK